 These are my top three moments.
 I know what some people will think.
 What about the first appearance of Rexy in the original Jurassic Park?
 Her escape from her paddock comes very, very close to claiming a spot in the top three.
-However, for sheer heart thumping entertainment, it JUST misses out by a whisker.
+However, for sheer heart-thumping entertainment, it JUST misses out by a whisker.
 My top 3 entertained me and had me gripping my seat armrests.
-Can Jurassic World: Fallen Kingdom provide a moment that will crash into my favourite moments.
+Can Jurassic World: Fallen Kingdom provide a moment that will crash into my favorite moments?
 Only time will tell.
-We all know Rexy is in the new film, so my fingers are firmly crossed for her to provide a heart stopping moment that will have me cheering the cinema down.
+We all know Rexy is in the new film, so my fingers are firmly crossed for her to provide a heart-stopping moment that will have me cheering the cinema down.
 Or can Blue pull a moment of sheer joy to hit the top?
-All will be revealed on when the movie hits our cinema screens and I cannot wait!
+All will be revealed when the movie hits our cinema screens and I cannot wait!

 “Welcome to Jurassic Park” from Jurassic Park | by Katy Heerssen